bv2/DataAnalysis4LifeSciencesHD/README.md

 ## Exercises and course evaluation
 Every day contains one or multiple exercise sheets that cover the material of the day.
 To pass the course, solutions to *at least one exercise sheet per day* should be handed in.
 For this, please upload the .Rmd file(s) and .html report(s) containing your solutions to a [personal slack conversation with Britta Velten](https://dataanalysis4-xqg7747.slack.com/archives/D012Q4UHDGV) by the evening of each day.
-Note that these will not be graded or corrected - the course will be evaluated on basis of a project on the last day (see below).
+Note that these will not be graded or corrected - the course will be evaluated on basis of a data analysis project (see below).
 How to generate the .html file and use RMarkdown (.Rmd) files will be explained on Day 1.

-The last day will not cover any new material but will give you time to work on a personal data analysis project.
-Details will be announced on the evening of Thursday June 4.
-This project should be handed in by Friday evening (June 5) as an .html report and will be graded.
+For the evaluation of the course you are supposed to conduct a personal data analysis project where you can use the concepts and tools that you have learnt during the course.
+Details will be announced on Friday June 5.
+This project should be handed in by Monday evening (June 8) as an .html report and will be graded.